-Hackers Stole $2,000 From Woman's Account, But Bank Won't Give Her Refund, And Zelle Won't Answer Questions
+Hackers Stole $2,000 From Woman's Account, But Bank Wouldn't Give Her Refund Until CBS 2 Got Involved

 CHICAGO (CBS) — A Kendall County woman says someone hacked into her bank account and used the Zelle payment app to steal $2,000.
-Then her bank told her there’s nothing they can do, and she can’t even get a hold of Zelle.
+Then her bank told her there’s nothing they can do, and she can’t even get ahold of Zelle.

 CBS 2 Morning Insider Tim McNicholas discovered the fraudsters used an email registered to a Big Ten university.

-Allison Senft has a mess on her hands.
+Alison Senft has a mess on her hands.

 “I’m always one that cleans obsessively when I’m stressed out,” she said.